mezzio/mezzio-swoole/docs/book/v3/intro.md

 > ### Legacy Swoole compatibility
 >
-> Since version 3.4.0, mezzio-swoole can work with either the original [Swoole](https://github.com/swoole/swoole-src) extension or the new community openswoole extension, as each defines the same classes, interfaces, and constants consumed by mezzio-swoole.
+> Since version 3.4.0, mezzio-swoole can work with either the original [Swoole](https://github.com/swoole/swoole-src) extension or the new community Open Swoole extension, as each defines the same classes, interfaces, and constants consumed by mezzio-swoole.

 ## Install mezzio-swoole